Individual Therapy

 How I Can Support You

 • When you’re carrying the weight of anxiety, stress, depression or persistent low mood, life can start feeling like it’s a series of things to “get through” rather than experience and enjoy.
-You might feel permanently on edge and unable to truly relax even when you have the time.
-It may be the opposite– feeling like you’re running on an empty tank and just going through the motions.
-Can also just be that you feel “off.”
-Ultimately, you’re surviving, not thriving.
+You might feel permanently on edge and unable to truly relax even when you have the time, or the opposite—feeling like you’re running on an empty tank and just going through the motions.
+Maybe it’s not so glaring, but you just feel “off” and ultimately you’re surviving when you want to be thriving.

 Therapy can be a space to slow down and looking at what’s driving those feelings.
-My goal is to help you move beyond just “managing” your day and towards a life where you feel more balanced and able to breathe.
+My goal is to help you move beyond just “managing” your day and towards a life where you feel more balanced, able to breathe, and enjoy life a little more.

 • Change can bring a lot of uncertainty and throw us off-kilter, even in the times we chose it.
-If you’re navigating a transition such as career shift, graduating, self-discovery, experiencing a change in your relationship(s), or moving, you might be feeling a bit lost.
+If you’re navigating a transition—such as career shift, graduating, self-discovery, experiencing a change in your relationship(s), or moving—you might be feeling a bit lost or overwhelmed.

-You don’t need a clear direction or answers before we start.
-Our sessions can be a grounding space to reflect and help you find your footing as you move into thise next chapter of your life.
+Our sessions can be a grounding space to reflect and help you find your footing as you move into this next chapter of your life, even if you don’t have a clear direction before we start.

-• Sometimes, the struggle isn’t necessarily one specific thing.
-It can be the quiet sense of feeling stuck or disconnected.
-Perhaps your life feels a bit scattered despite your best efforts, or you notice you’ve been incredibly hard on yourself.
+• Sometimes, the struggle isn’t necessarily one specific thing, but instead an uneasy (but subtle) sense of feeling stuck or disconnected.
+Your life might feel a bit scattered despite your best efforts, or you notice you’ve been incredibly hard on yourself.

-We’ll work on understanding those patterns and strengthening your self-compassion.
-My goal is to help you reconnect with yourself and find an internal sense. of steadiness and balance.
+We’ll work on understanding those patterns and strengthening your self-compassion, to help you reconnect with yourself and find an internal sense of steadiness and balance.

 Instead of trying to force yourself to function like everyone else (which is a path that so often leads to burn out), we’ll focus on how you’re uniquely wired.
-Determining where the world may be asking too much of you and find sustainable ways for you to feel regulated, capable, and perhaps most importantly, at home with yourself.
+We’ll look at where the world may be asking too much of you and find sustainable ways for you to feel regulated, capable, and perhaps most importantly, more peace within yourself.

 That’s all real and valid.
 I’m not going to promise that I have all the answers by any means, because I don’t.
 But you deserve a space where you know that you can process your thoughts and reflect on the impacts of the state of the world.
 You deserve a therapist who knows it’s often not personal or individual issues, but rather systemic.
 Who knows that feeling emotions in response to what’s going on is HUMAN, and we don’t need to shut those down or treat it like a “disorder.”

-We can work together to find what helps bring you some level of happiness & hope and to regulate in moments you need to – while also acknowledging we can’t deep breathe our way out of oppressive systems such as racism/false supremacy, capitalism, fascism, ableism, the patriarchy/misogyny, or discrimination based on who we love or our gender identity.
+We can work together to find what helps bring you some level of happiness & hope and to regulate in moments you need to, while also acknowledging we can’t deep breathe our way out of oppressive systems such as racism/white body supremacy, capitalism, fascism, ableism, the patriarchy/misogyny, or discrimination based on who we love or our gender identity.

 My Approach

-No single path fits everyone–not in life and certainly not in therapy.
+No single path fits everyone—not in life and certainly not in therapy.
 Your goals and your pace guide our sessions in a space that prioritizes your autonomy and authenticity.
-I believe the most transformative work can happen through genuine connection, understanding, and a shared willingness to explore the deeper layers beneath the surface.
+The most transformative work happens through genuine connection and understanding, plus shared curiosity and openness to explore the layers (think Shrek–complimentary).

 • Acceptance and Commitment Therapy (ACT)